 The road trip from Las Vegas to Denver is one of the most scenic inland drives you can make in this part of the States.
 The full list of places worth checking out is endless, but here are some of the spots you absolutely have to check out:

-- Zion National Park – one of the most scenic spots in all of Utah (and that's saying a lot), this park features.
+- Zion National Park – One of the most scenic spots in all of Utah (and that's saying a lot), this park features.
 If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
 Check the Zion National Park's website for more details.

-- Arches National Park –this park gets its name from the hundreds upon hundreds of red sandstone arches that cover its territory.
+- Arches National Park –This park gets its name from the hundreds upon hundreds of red sandstone arches that cover its territory.
 You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
 Please check the national park's website for up-to-date information.

 Best time to go on a road trip from Las Vegas to Denver